trueshpen/HWHL/API.md

 ## CORS Configuration

 The API has CORS enabled to allow requests from the frontend development server (typically `http://localhost:5173`).
+The server uses HTTPS for secure communication.

 ## Error Handling